SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-jwt-kyma/README.md

 As a result of deploying this `/deployment.yaml` you will get 2 pods:

 1. `html5appdeployer` - an html5-app-deployer library based application that uploads favorites html5 application to HTML5 Application Repository and generates the required destinations.
-2. `backend` - a simple nodejs server that returns the JWT forwarded by the central approuter
+2. `backend` - a simple nodejs server that returns the JWT forwarded by the managed application router

 In addition the following service instances are created:
 - xsuaa/application service instance bound to backend container